Before we start talking about the skills that can take you to a PCB design culture, let’s know what they mean by PCB designers.

-A person who owns designing skills with electrical knowledge, has a lot of opportunities waiting in the PCB designing field.
+A person who owns designing skills with electrical knowledge has a lot of opportunities waiting in the PCB designing field.
 The PCB industries are growing rapidly as the consumers seeking more attractive, handy and innovative products, the great technology is not enough for them.
-Consumer always look glamorous yet powerful devices to replace the old one, for example, swallowed cameras that has replaced the old invasive procedure of examinations.
+The consumer always looks glamorous yet powerful devices to replace the old one, for example, swallowed cameras that have replaced the old invasive procedure of examinations.
 To obtain such kind of technology revolution of PCB is essential which increase the career opportunity and growth of the PCB designers.

 Where to begin from?

 The demand of the engineers has been increased in the industry and most of the PCB design companies giving the opportunity to the freshers.
 The electronic/electrical engineering freshers first go through a training process of minimum three months and then get allocated to entry-level engineering projects.

 The skills and qualifications required for PCB designing

 - Basic understanding of electronic components and their package information